About King George’s Field

 Turn left into Queen Mary Close.
 Ground and car park under railway bridge on right hand side.
 The 55-mile journey should take just over an hour from Lewes.

 The ground is situated around a ten-minute walk from Tolworth station which is in Zone 5.
 Turn left out of the station and walk up to the roundabout where you should turn left again, past where the Toby Jug pub used to be.
 Walk alongside the slip road into Hook Rise South.
 Continue down the road until you reach Queen Mary's Close, where you will see a small sign for the club.
 Walk under the bridge and the ground is on the right.
 Journey time from Lewes, with a change at Clapham Junction is 1 hour 50 minutes and an Off-Peak Day Return is currently £24.90.

 Admission at King George’s Field

-Admission this season will be £10 for adults, £5 for concessions (senior citizens, students and Under18s), and accompanied under 16s are admitted for £1.
+Admission this season will be £10 for adults, £6 for concessions (senior citizens), students £4 and accompanied under 18s are admitted free.

 Fancy a beer?

 This is a tough one – there are literally no pubs within a 10/15-minute walk of the ground so unusually I am going to recommend having a beer or two at Clapham Junction at pubs such as The Falcon (which has England’s longest bar) or The Slug and Lettuce, both within a 2-minute walk of the station.

 The young Rooks produced a workmanlike performance to progress to the next round of the league cup, beating Meridian 3-0.

 On a freezing, blowy afternoon on the exposed BACA 3G pitch it was more of a case of survival over flair.
 Meridian were only able to field ten players which stunted their desire to take the game to the Rooks.
 They set up very deep with two set banks of four making them hard to break down.